In-Depth Look: Tax Credits under Inflation Reduction Act

 U.S. Code: 26 U.S. Code §45Y

-Period of availability: Projects placed in service beginning in 2025 are eligible for the credit.
 The credit is subject to a four-year phase-out (100%, 75%, 50%, 0%) for projects that begin construction in the first calendar year after the ”applicable year,” which is the later of (1) 2032 or (2) the calendar year in which the IRS determines that the annual greenhouse gas emissions from the production of electricity in the U.S. are equal to or less than 25% of the annual greenhouse gas emissions from the production of electricity in the U.S. in 2022.

 Below is an example phase-out schedule, assuming the "applicable year" is 2032.
-An eligible project that begins construction in 2035 and meets PWA requirements will generate §45Y PTCs worth $13.75 per MWh when it is placed in service
+An eligible project that begins construction in 2035 and meets PWA requirements will generate §45Y PTCs worth $13.75 per MWh when it is placed in service.

-Elective pay (direct pay): Tax-exempt entities
+Elective pay (direct pay): Only available to tax-exempt entities

 Funding mechanism: Investment tax credit